What is the thyroid?

 Thyroid disease is very common, with an estimated 20 million people in the Unites States having some type of thyroid disorder.
 A woman is about five to eight times more likely to be diagnosed with a thyroid condition than a man.

-You may be at a higher risk of developing a thyroid disease if you:
+You may be at a higher risk of developing a thyroid condition if you:

 - Have a family history of thyroid disease.